suchyta1/Valarauko/README.md

 ## Installation

+You can ask me about this if it's relevant.
+Having everything setup is somewhat non-trivial.
-The package doesn't require any installation itself, per se.
-But there are about a gazillion dependencies you need for this to actually run, most of which are python modules.
+The package doesn't itself really require any building -- just cloning the code -- but there are about a gazillion dependencies you need for the code to actually successfully run, most of which are python modules.
 If you're trying to get this working somewhere, probably I know about it and am helping you anyway.
 Right now I have it installed on the [Astro cluster](https://wiki.bnl.gov/astro/index.php/Computing) at BNL, and [Edison](http://www.nersc.gov/users/computational-systems/edison/) at NERSC.